matthieusegol/matthieusegol.github.io/_pages/cv.md

 Education
 ======

-* PhD in Economics, Paris School of Economics, 2020 (expected)
+* PhD in Economics, Paris School of Economics, 2020
 * M.S. in Economics and Public Policy, Sciences Po - Ecole Polytechnique - ENSAE, 2013
 * M.S. in Theoretical and Empirical Economics, Paris School of Economics, 2012
 * B.S. in Economics, Ecole Normale Superieure Paris-Saclay (*Normalien*), 2009